 One positive aspect of Starwood Preferred Guest that Marriott maintained is the Ambassador program, which is a top tier status that offers additional perks.
 However, qualifying for it is significantly more difficult than qualifying for other Marriott Bonvoy status, given that it’s the only status to have a minimum spending requirement.

-Readers often ask if I think this status is worthwhile, so I wanted to share my thoughts in this post.
-For context, I’m currently a Titanium member, but I was an Ambassador member for several years in the past.
+Readers often ask if I think this status is worthwhile, so I wanted to share my thoughts, and then welcome others to share their experiences.

 Marriott Bonvoy Platinum, Titanium, and Ambassador requirements